alexgagnon/ts-template/README.md

 - wireit for script management
 - husky for git hooks
-- typescript for types
+- typescript for static type checking
+- prettier for linting/formatting
 - vite for bundling and dev server
-- prettier for linting/formatting
 - jest for unit tests
-- newman for API tests
+- k6 for smoke/load testing
 - testing-library for DOM and JS framework tests
 - playwright for e2e tests
-- k6 for smoke/load testing

 It also demonstrates usage of some common libraries: